coffeemug/defstartup/_drafts/productivity.md

 conference encounters have a very transactional nature to them.
 If you enjoy the crowd, then go.
 But don't go to try and meet someone important, or advance your personal brand.
 You'll have a terrible time and won't accomlish anything useful.
+(I also feel this way about giving talks; if you're working on something actually important and want people to know, then go, otherwise you're better off writing a blog post)